epos-lang/epos/README.md

 ```

 ## Getting Started
-- Run `nix build github:epos-lang/epos`.
-The compiler will now located in `./result/bin/epos`
+- Run `nix run github:epos-lang/epos -- init <project-name>` to create a new project
-- Run `./result/bin/epos init <project-name>` and then in the created directory run `nix develop` or `nix build`
+- In the new directory, run `epos -r <project-name>/main.epos` to run the program

 ## Notes:
 - This is in active development